GEEGABYTE1/Data_Strcuture_SearchEngine/README.md

 - `Depth-First Search`: Views the Dfs Algorithm
 - `Binary Search`: Views the Binary Search Algorithm
 - `Heapsort`: Views the Heapsort Algorithm
+- `Graph Search (DFS)`: Views the Depth-First Version of Graph Search
+- `Graph Search (BFS)`: Views the Breadth-First Version of Graph Search

 # More Information